Operations

 Cloudflare.EnsureAuthenticated

-Verify Cloudflare credentials.
+Verify the Cloudflare API token with Cloudflare's token verification endpoint.
 Prompts interactively if environment variables are not set.
 See authentication for setup.

 var frontend = Directory("./frontend");